Zuehlke/software-engineering-corner/drafts/introducing-pair-programming-to-a-skeptical-team.md

 Do we understand the requirements?
 Do we need to do some tidying before implementing the necessary change?
 Is there an existing pattern in the codebase we can follow?
 Can we write a failing test?
 Sometimes, I like to write a little to-do list in a text editor so we don't lose track of all the steps.

 Once we've agreed on the overall approach, the next step is deciding how to structure our first pairing session.
 We can try a few styles, such as Unstructured, Ping-Pong, Driver-Navigator, or my favourite, Driver-Navigator in Strong Style (Böckeler, 2020).
 There is no right or wrong answer; you should experiment with what style works best for you and your colleague.
+You can vary the style between pairs, or even depending on today's mood.
 It's essential to have an open mind and the willingness to experiment.

 Our first pairing session was a success, and we felt confident that we had met all the ticket requirements, adhered to all the team's coding standards, learnt something new, and were ready to raise the PR.